abinashpun/abinashpun.github.io/_portfolio/portfolio-2-DNN.md

 - 3: Air between target and FMAG
 - 4: FMAG

-The shielding is not considered as it contains a whole large enough not to generate any interaction which can be detected in spectrometers.
+The shielding is not considered as it contains a hole large enough not to generate any interaction which can be detected in spectrometers.

 After the classification layer, a regression layer is implemented to predict the position (X, Y, Z) of the interaction.
 The overall architecture of the neural network is depicted as shown above.